oesteban/hcph-sops/docs/data-collection/scanning.md

     > Are you ready?

 - [ ] Launch the rsfMRI `func-bold_task-rest_dir-AP` sequence.
-- [ ] While it is running, tweek the FOV for the next sequence.
+- [ ] While it is running, tweak the FoV for the following sequence.
 - [ ] Once the sequence is over, close the resting-state task and open the breath-holding one `breath_holding_task.psyexp`.
     - [ ] Run the experiment by pressing the green play button.
     - [ ] Enter the session and participant number in the pop up window.
 The Eyelink system setup page opens.